paulwarren/nzde/dict/H/README.md

 ## hairy goat

  <i>n.</i> [(trampers') (cf hairy a., and literal sense of mountain goat).
 1955 R. Mason: Said occasionally of someone who is getting himself into an awkward steep place, and likely to get stuck.]

+## Hairy Maclary

+ <i>n.</i> name of a favourite NZ children's character from the popular books by Linley Dodd.

 ## hairy shaker disease